Copyright © 2007, Garden Ridge Lions Club, All Rights Reserved

 OK.
 Good by 2018 hello 2019.
 My best wishes to you all for a happy and prosperous New Year.
 Hook em for all us UT fans on their Sugar Bowl win over Georgia.

 Annually our Lions Camp at Kerrville holds a series of work days to clean up the Camp from winter and prepare it for summer operation.

 The Camp holds three work days in the Spring generally on the first Saturday of the month.
-This year the work days will be held on Saturday, March 5th, Saturday, April 2nd, and Saturday, May 7th.
+This year the work days will be held on Saturday, March 2nd, Saturday, April 6th, and Saturday, May 4th.
 Each workday commences at 7:30 am with a breakfast provided by a Lions Club.
 Work details on various projects commence at 8:00 am and last until 12:00 noon at which time lunch is served.
-If necessary work continues after lunch, but in most cases the work projects have been completed by lunch and the participants are released to return home after lunch.
+If necessary work continues after lunch, but in most cases our work projects have been completed by lunch and we are released to return home after lunch.

 This is an excellent opportunity for our members to help contribute to the upkeep of the Camp and for new members to see the facilities at the Camp.
-Having participated the last five years I can report to you that I had a great time working at the camp and providing in my own small way some help on maintaining the facility.
-Typically they will have 100 to 200 Lions attending each work day, so there are lots of people wanting to contribute to the camp.
+Having participated the last nine years I can report to you that I had a great time working at the camp and providing in my own small way some help on maintaining the facility.
+Typically they will have at least 100 to 200 Lions/volunteers attending each work day with up to 500 occasionally, so there are lots of people wanting to contribute to the camp.